Last updated on August 23rd, 2024 at 08:42 am

 Determine if you’re eligible for a U.S. passport

-In the U.S., the Department of State is responsible for issuing passports, following guidelines established by federal laws.
+In the U.S., the Department of State issues passports, following guidelines established by federal laws.

 An important step in obtaining a passport in the U.S. as an immigrant is to determine whether you qualify for a U.S. passport under these guidelines or will need to obtain one from your home country.